 Coordinated product safety measures are organised each year.
 This year’s measures (CASP2020) commenced at the beginning of the year.
 These measures comprise product testing (such as toys, jewellery, outdoor toys, cables, small kitchen heaters, baby nests and car seats), risk assessment, online market surveillance, cooperation with customs, collection of injury and accident data and communication campaigns.
 The priorities for next year’s coordinated measures on product safety (CASP2021) are currently being defined.

 Since 2003, the Rapid Alert System has made it possible to swiftly exchange information between the EU member states on dangerous non-food products withdrawn or recalled from the market in Europe.
 In this way, appropriate follow-up measures can be taken throughout the EU.

 For the Rapid Alert System, the dedicated “Safety Gate” website was established, on which the alerts of the national authorities participating in the system are updated weekly.
 Thanks to the modernisation of the system, specific alerts can be prioritised and processed immediately as soon as they are received.

 Companies can also use the Business Gateway to notify national authorities quickly and efficiently of a product that they themselves have placed on the market and which may not be safe.

 Another consumer protection-related measure is the declared commitment to greater product safety (Product Safety Pledge), which sets out specific voluntary measures going beyond what is already provided for in EU legislation.
 Seven online marketplaces have already signed the relevant agreement to remove dangerous products from their websites in cooperation with the EU member states.

-Boris Berndt at TMK Retail Service & Consulting GmbH will be pleased to answer any questions you may have on the topic of product safety; please call +49/40/54090410-8 or send an e-mail to firstname.lastname@example.org.
+Boris Berndt at TMK Retail Service & Consulting GmbH will be pleased to answer any questions you may have on the topic of product safety; please call +49/40/75068727-5 or sending an e-mail message to firstname.lastname@example.org.